ValKmjolnir/Nasal-Interpreter/README.md

 Now you can add your own functions as builtin-functions in this interpreter!

 I decide to save the ast interpreter after releasing v4.0.
 Because it took me a long time to think and write...

+## Version 5.0

+I change my mind.AST interpreter leaves me too much things to do.

+If i continue saving this interpreter,it will be harder for me to make the bytecode vm become more efficient.

 # Byte Code Interpreter